sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

    <img src="http://azuredeploy.net/deploybutton.png"/>
    </a>

-2. Once the deployment is successful, you will see all the resources in your Azure Portal.
+2. Once the deployment is successful, you will see the required resources in your Azure Portal.

    <img src="images/resources.png">